Is Berkeley College Right for You?

 AAS, Graphic Design Additional Costs

-Students enrolled in studio-based fine arts courses such as GRD1170 Drawing, GRD1105 Painting, and GRD2205 Three-Dimensional Design will be required to purchase supplies including sketchbooks, pencils, paints, brushes, clay, and sculpting materials, among other art-related items.
-The estimated cost for these materials is approximately $150.
-A detailed supply list will be provided by the instructor at the start of the semester.
+Students enrolled in studio-based fine arts courses such as GRD1100 Graphic Design Principles, GRD1170 Drawing, and GRD2205 Three-Dimensional Design will be required to purchase supplies including sketchbooks, pencils, paints, brushes, clay, and sculpting materials, among other art-related items.
+Estimated costs are approximately $125.
+A detailed supply list will be provided by the faculty member at the start of the semester.
 Whenever possible, students are encouraged to reuse supplies across courses.
+Access to the software used in Graphic Design courses is available through Apporto, a remote service, or students may wish to purchase their own educational subscriptions.

 BFA, Graphic Design Additional Costs

-Students enrolled in studio-based fine arts courses such as GRD1170 Drawing, GRD1105 Painting, and GRD2205 Three-Dimensional Design will be required to purchase supplies including sketchbooks, pencils, paints, brushes, clay, and sculpting materials, among other art-related items.
-The estimated cost for these materials is approximately $150.
-A detailed supply list will be provided by the instructor at the start of the semester.
+Students enrolled in studio-based fine arts courses such as GRD1100 Graphic Design Principles, GRD1170 Drawing, and GRD2205 Three-Dimensional Design will be required to purchase supplies including sketchbooks, pencils, paints, brushes, clay, and sculpting materials, among other art-related items.
+Production-based courses, such as GRD3305 Design Production, GRD3360 Packaging Design, and GRD4460 Capstone Project may require students to purchase print materials such as cardstock, cutting tools, and other production supplies, and to cover the cost of printing projects at local print shops.
+Estimated costs are approximately $200.
+A detailed supply list will be provided by the faculty member at the start of the semester.
 Whenever possible, students are encouraged to reuse supplies across courses.
+Access to the software used in Graphic Design courses is available through Apporto, a remote service, or students may wish to purchase their own educational subscriptions.

 AAS, Interior Design Additional Costs